Tenzeen/PssP/readme.md

 - **`images` (Folder)**
   - This folder houses image files picturing the following:
-    - The `/patients` list page with dummy data and the three newly added fields
+    - The `/patients` list page with dummy data and the three newly added fields.
-    - The `/view` page of a single patient with the three newly added fields
+    - The `/view` page of a single patient with the three newly added fields.
-    - The modal window for editing a patient's details with the three newly added fields available for editing and updating
+    - The modal window for editing a patient's details with the three newly added fields available for editing and updating.
-    - The modal window for adding a new patient with the three newly added fields available for editing and updating
+    - The modal window for adding a new patient with the three newly added fields available for editing and updating.